Harald-U/workshop-openshift-on-ibm-cloud/4-openshift.md

 ## Step 3: Verify the build in the OpenShift web console

-1. Select the 'cloud-native-starter' project in 'My Projects'
+1. Select your project (yourfistname-yourlastname) project in 'My Projects'

   ![Select in My Projects the default project](images/os-registry-04.png)